 Rosacea can be triggered by:

 - Weather conditions, such as hot, cold, or humid weather, wind or sunshine.
-You should protect your skin with a high SPF sunscreen.
+You should protect your skin with a high sun protection factor (SPF) sunscreen.

 - Emotional states, such as stress, anxiety, embarrassment, anger, or a sudden burst of laugher.